LoopKit/loopdocs/docs/version/development.md

 ### Modified Simulator Interface

 The simulators for the Pump and CGM, for the `dev` branch show a new format when first selected.
 The initial view is a demonstration screen showing a typical CGM or Pump display.
 In order to view behind the scenes, modify settings, and delete the simulator, you must press and hold (long-press) on the top of the display.
 Anywhere in the top third works for the long-press, but I like to touch the card as shown in the pump example below.
-If you've counted to 10 and the display has not updated yet, then return to Loop&#39;s main screen, go back to the simulator screen, and try again.
+If you've counted to 10 and the display has not updated yet, then return to the main screen, go back to the simulator screen, and try again.

 ![use long press example for pump](img/long-press-to-adjust-simulator.jpg){width="500"}
 {align="center"}

-### <code>Algorithm Experiments</code>
+### Algorithm Experiments

-Two algorithm experiments have been added to dev.
+Two algorithm experiments have been added to `dev``.
 These are &nbsp;<span translate="no">Glucose Based Partial Application</span>&nbsp; and &nbsp;<span translate="no">Integral Retrospective Correction</span>.
 They can be viewed on the Loop Settings screen just below Therapy Settings and Usage Data Sharing as shown in the graphic below:

 ![algorithm experiments](img/algorithm-experiments.svg){width="650"}
 {align="center"}